 - HP Laptop and software included with this course.
 Terms and Conditions apply

-This programme of study adopts an interdisciplinary approach to the study of health, illness and disease.
+This health sciences degree adopts an interdisciplinary approach to the study of health, illness and disease.
 Students will be introduced to the many interlinked factors that contribute to the health status of individuals and populations.
 These factors include the biological, psychological, sociological, political and environmental factors that influence health.
 The precise topics covered will change from year to year to reflect contemporary issues and debates in health, thus ensuring students are always engaging with up to date material.

-As students progress from level 4 to level 6, they will learn critical evaluation and appraisal, research and communication skills, and how to construct and defend an academic argument.
+As students progress from level 4 to level 6 on this degree in health sciences, they will learn critical evaluation and appraisal, research and communication skills, and how to construct and defend an academic argument.

 Health and Society (20 Credits)

-Module code: SLS1005Status: CompulsoryThe purpose of this module is to understand health disease and everyday life in a social historical and evironmental context.
+Module code: SLS1005Status: CompulsoryThe purpose of this module is to understand health, wellbeing, illness and disease in a social, cultural and environmental context